 Most provisions of the HMDA Rule took effect on January 1, 2018 and apply to data collected in 2018 and reported in 2019 or later years.
 The partial exemptions created by the 2018 Act became effective when the Act was signed into law on May 24, 2018.
 Further implementation of the 2018 Act, such as the application of partial exemptions after a merger or acquisition, is effective January 1, 2020.
 Certain changes regarding reporting and changes to the enforcement provisions regarding good faith efforts are effective January 1, 2019.
 The new quarterly reporting requirement and changes to the enforcement provisions for larger-volume reporters are effective January 1, 2020.
-Additionally, there are institutional and transactional coverage changes for closed-end mortgage loans that are effective July 1, 2020 and open-end lines of credit that are effective January 1, 2022.
+Additionally, there are institutional and transactional coverage changes for open-end lines of credit that are effective January 1, 2022.
 This section summarizes these key changes and provides the effective date for each key change.
 For more detailed information on the HMDA Rule's specific requirements, see Sections 3 through 8.

-&lt;sup>1 On April 16, 2020, the Bureau issued the 2020 HMDA Thresholds Rule adjusting Regulation C's institutional and transactional coverage thresholds for closed-end mortgage loans and open-end lines of credit.
-Effective July 1, 2020, the final rule permanently raises the closed-end coverage threshold from 25 to 100 closed-end mortgage loans in each of the two preceding calendar years.
-Effective January 1, 2022, when the temporary threshold of 500 open-end lines of credit expires, the final rule sets the permanent open-end threshold at 200 open-end lines of credit in each of the two preceding calendar years.
+2 On April 16, 2020, the Bureau issued the 2020 HMDA Thresholds Rule adjusting Regulation C's institutional and transactional coverage thresholds for closed-end mortgage loans and open-end lines of credit.
+Effective January 1, 2022, when the temporary threshold of 500 open-end lines of credit expired, the final rule set the permanent openend threshold at 200 open-end lines of credit in each of the two preceding calendar years.
+On September 23, 2022, the United States District Court for the District of Columbia issued an order in NCRC v.
+CFPB that vacated the closed-end mortgage loan threshold for institutional and transactional coverage set in the 2020 HMDA Final Rule.